Plenary Program

 Head of Product and Proposition, Acenda

-In this insightful plenary, Dr Fiona Kerr and Alison Bodinnar bring together neuroscience, insurance insights and financial capability frameworks to explore how funds can better support Australians’ financial resilience.
+In this insightful plenary, Dr Fiona Kerr, The NeuroTech Institute, Alison Bodinnar, Acenda, and Lara Elgey, Head of Performance & Growth, Member Growth, Aware Super, bring together neuroscience, insurance insights and financial capability frameworks to explore how funds can better support Australians’ financial resilience.
 The session will highlight evidence-based methods for communicating complex information, improving member confidence and enabling clearer decisions across life stages — ultimately strengthening long-term retirement outcomes.